 Need some charcuterie board ideas?
-With the right balance of flavors and textures, and the overall feel, there’s a lot to think about when creating a charcuterie platter.
+With the right balance of flavors, and textures, and the overall feel, there’s a lot to think about when creating a charcuterie platter.
 We’ll give you some ideas, tips and tricks to master the art of assembling snacks, cheese, and other one-biters in an impressive charcuterie board.
 We’re also talking about tasty flavor combinations.

 Well, there’s nothing better than laying a charcuterie board out there for everyone to grab a bite.
 A varied, well-stocked board is laid back and casual, yet high end looking and tasting.
 Charcuterie boards are an opportunity to show creativity and taste preferences.
-You can mix and match flavors and textures for an extraordinary experience.
+Thus, you can mix and match flavors and textures for an extraordinary experience.